Katana

 "Asia, of One Spirit — Mantetsu" / Spring 1943, serial HI 624

-The Koa Isshin Mantetsu series — “Asia, of One Spirit” — was produced at the South Manchuria Railway’s Anshan forge from a proprietary modern steel rather than tamahagane, designed to deliver a battlefield-ready katana with uniform properties across thousands of blades.
-Mantetsu construction is identified at a glance by its almost grainless muji-hada and an austere suguha hamon — the deliberate suppression of decorative detail in favour of structural reliability.
+The Koa Isshin Mantetsu series, “Asia, of One Spirit,” was produced at the South Manchuria Railway’s Anshan forge from a proprietary modern steel rather than tamahagane, designed to deliver a battlefield-ready katana with uniform properties across thousands of blades.
+Mantetsu construction is identified at a glance by its almost grainless muji-hada and an austere suguha hamon, the decorative detail deliberately suppressed in favour of structural reliability.

 Age-verified delivery · UK / EU / international · Insured to declared value.